the 2020 Mildred Freiberg Piano Festival Will Be held virtually!

 - Please request a first choice performance date that works best for you and your instructor.
-Understand that you should be available to accept any assigned time on that date.
-Performance slots are assigned on a first-come, first-served basis – Powers cannot grant any requests for specific performance times on the chosen date.
-No exceptions or changes for extracurricular activities, sporting events or other conflicts.
+Performance slots are assigned on a first-come, first-served basis.

 - As this is a special occasion, please look your best!
-Appropriate concert attire is required, as follows:
+Appropriate concert attire is encouraged!

 - If you have questions, please contact Dr. Daniel Acsadi, Director of Music, at 617-484-5750.

 Featuring Powers faculty members Kathryn Rosenbach and Svetlana Krasnova